usman-khalid/franklin-pronto/README.md

 npm run dev
 ```

+This command uses `cross-env` for cross-platform support and uses `concurrently` to run both commands in parallel.

-Changes to any client side code are reflected automatically and refreshed locally.
+Changes to any client side code are reflected and refreshed locally.

 ## Features
 ### Vite